Jayer117-ball/HighandDry/README.md

 - Let it detect your resolution, then close it
 - Always launch the game via **Mod Organizer 2**

+### 🕹 In-Game
+1. Complete the intro with Doc.
+DO NOT LEAVE THE HOUSE.
+2. Go to the MCM.
+ESC > M.
+3. Find Quickthrow.
+Toggle the box to disable the name.
+4. Save and exit the game.
+Reload your save.
+5. UI should not overlap and the pip boy real time map should be working.

 ---

 ## 📝 Notes